Willim Welsyn: William Welfare

 In September 2013 Willim Welsyn changed his name to William Welfare (an English translation) for his first upcoming English album set to be released in 2014.

-“4 Cups Of Dust" is the first official single and video by William Welfare.
+"4 Cups of Dust" is the first official single and video by William Welfare.
 The video sees Welfare and drummer Kyle Gray recording the track live at Blooroom Studios in Ladismith and then traveling to the Oppikoppi Bewilderbeast 2013 Festival.

 The footage was shot by Welfare and Gray on a GoPro knock-off camera while they were both covering the festival for Rolling Stone SA Magazine in August 2013.
 Welfare interviewed most of the artists seen in the video during the festival.
 Some of these artists include Chino Moreno from Deftones, Koos Kombuis, Black Cat Bones, Bittereinder, Shadowclub, Jack Parow and Tumi Molekane from Tumi and The Volume.

-“The video shows how fast-paced and crazy my job as a traveling music journalist and musician is.
-There's no time to set up shit and get the lighting right – I have to be in 10 places at once.
-It's a DIY point an’ shoot mash-up", said Welfare.

-When asked why Welsyn translated his name and decided to record his first English album he said, "I always figured that if a 1000 people in South Africa could dig my Afrikaans music then maybe 10 000 people around the world could dig my English music.”

 In 2014 Welfare released Shunt on 180g vinyl via Valve House Music and Publishing.